tomasherceg/dotvvm-docs/Pages/control-development-markup-controls-with-code.md

 }
 ```

 Notice that we are changing a value of a property which has a data-binding in the page.
-DotVVM can update the value in the viewmodel because
+DotVVM can update the value in the viewmodel
 because the `Value` is not a standard property.
-Ot is a DotVVM property and in the setter it calls the `SetValue` function.
+It is a DotVVM property and in the setter it calls the `SetValue` function.
 This function checks
-the value and if it is a binding, it will try to update the corresponding property in the viewmodel.
+the value and if finds a binding there, it tries to update the corresponding property in the viewmodel.